What is the cancelation policy?

 Our Tasting Vallarta and Craft Brew and Bites tours include alcoholic beverages (see individual tours for specifics) at each stop.
 Our other tours include traditional Agua Fresca at select stops as well as bottled water.
 Alcohol is not included outside of the before mentioned tours.
-You and your group are free to purchase alcohol when available.
+You and your guests are free to purchase alcohol when available.
 Just let your guide know and they will get you to the right spots, and always please drink responsibly.

 Will I be given information and details for my tour?

-Once your booking is completed you will receive two emails: one confirming the payment transaction and a second confirming your tour.
-This second contains additional tour details, including a link to Google Maps with meeting locations.
+Once your booking is completed you will receive a confirmation email with tour details including a link to Google Maps with meeting locations.

 What should I bring?

-Feel free to bring an extra bottle of water, sunscreen, and cash for any additional purchases.
+Feel free to bring an extra bottle of water, sunscreen, and cash for any additional purchases and guide gratuity.
 We can not stress enough to please wear comfortable shoes.